adrien2p/medusa-plugins/packages/medusa-plugin-sentry-ui/README.md

 />
 ```

-You should now be able to start your admin and go to your page to see your sentry dashboard :rocket:
+You can now launch your admin and navigate to the page to view your Sentry dashboard in action! 🚀